Many people would agree that the kitchen is one of the most difficult rooms in the house to keep organized and the easiest to mess up!

 You don’t need to have a different product for every kitchen chore that pops up.
 Now get on under there and give that area a thorough cleaning and disinfecting.

-6. Remove Packaging
+2. Remove the Packaging

 Remove as much packaging as you can to save space beneath the sink and make everything appear more organized.
 Take the packaging off of wiping cloths, sponges, and whatever other cleaning items you can.